long your convertible car seat will keep your child safe? Knowing when a car seat expires is just as important as choosing the right one.

 Why Do Convertible Car Seats Expire?

-Convertible car seats expire due to material degradation and evolving safety standards.
+Convertible why car seats expire due to material degradation and evolving safety standards.
 Over time, plastic and foam weaken, reducing crash protection.
 Expiration ensures your child uses a seat with optimal safety features and prevents risks from outdated designs.

 Can Expired Convertible Car Seats Still Be Used?